MLB negotiators meet in person for 1st time since Dec 1

 Colorado Rockies owner Dick Monfort, the chairman of baseball’s labor policy committee, was part of a four-man delegation from Major League Baseball, arriving at the union office shortly before 1 p.m.
 He was accompanied by Deputy Commissioner Dan Halem, executive vice president Morgan Sword and senior vice president Patrick Houlihan.

-The players’ association planned to make a counteroffer to management, 11 days after clubs gave the union a proposal when the snail-paced negotiations resumed following a 42-day break.
+The counteroffer by the players’ association was delivered 11 days after clubs gave the union a proposal when the snail-paced negotiations resumed following a 42-day break.

 There is dwindling time to reach an agreement in time for spring training to start as scheduled on Feb.
 16.